aws-solutions-library-samples/guidance-for-third-party-marketplace-on-aws/README.md

-## Third-Party Marketplace solutions for Retailers
+## Third-Party Marketplace Solutions for Retailers

 Retailers want to offer a wide range of products to their customers but can't necessarily take on the cost of holding the inventory.
 For many, creating an online marketplace for thrid-party sellers addresses this problem and creates and additional revenue stream through listing fees.
-Customers, in turn, find more products they want and tent to spend more, creatinga virtuous cycle that benefits the retailer, the third-party sellers, and the customers.
+Customers, in turn, find more products they want and tend to spend more, creating a virtuous cycle that benefits the retailer, the third-party sellers, and the customers.

 ## Reference Architecture